-Step 2: Fill in the appropriate information.
-First, list the name and address of the grantor (seller) and then the grantee (buyer).
+Fill in the appropriate information.
+First, list the full name and address of the grantor (seller) and then the grantee (buyer).
 The terms “grantor” and “grantee” must be listed in the document.

-Step 3: Add the name and return address of the person and place where you wish to have the deed sent when the Register of Deeds is done recording the information.
+Add the name and return address of the person and place where you wish to have the deed sent when the Register of Deeds is done recording the information.
 This is typically the buyer’s name and address.

-Step 5: List the name and contact information of the party who prepares the form.
+List the name and contact information of the party who prepares the form.

-Step 7: File a Real Estate Transfer Return form with the WI Department of Revenue.
-This electronic form must be filed along with the quitclaim deed.
+File a Real Estate Transfer Return form electronically and submit the filing receipt along with the quitclaim deed.
 This allows the Wisconsin Department of Revenue to determine if the transfer is taxable.